statistical-perceptions/demoAPI-v2/README.md

 # to install libraries in project directory
 npm install mongodb express body-parser cors --save
 ```
 Note: body-parser takes input from requests and provides ways to use them. cors allows you to access resources cross-domain. cors is not super necessary for this particular api as there will not be any frontend for now.

-Create some demo data with ``` touch node.js ``` then put some json in there.

 Use postman to test out sending requests.
 Note that when you do POST or DELETE, select body - raw, and then write a json data etry.
 Click into 'code', make sure that the cotent type is application/json.